pshriwise/obsidian_work_vault/IAEA Training Course Series Review - CEFR Neutronics.md

 ### Notes on Code

+#### E71_CEFR_main_72assy_250C_CR_0700mm.py

-  - Setting the `openmc.Materials.cross_sections` attribute to a hard-coded path is going to cause a problem.
-I'd sug
+  - L467: Setting the `openmc.Materials.cross_sections` attribute to a hard-coded path is going to cause a problem.
+I'd suggest setting this attribute as if the cross sections are included in the same directory as the Python script and add a comment above that line on how to set the environment variable `OPENMC_CROSS_SECTIONS` in case the learner would prefer to do this instead.